 We retain a modest overweight in Europe ex UK.
 The region's valuation metrics are significantly less demanding than the US.
 And the euro exchange rate remains cheaply valued relative to estimates of the purchasing power parity conversion rate, suggesting it has scope to strengthen further over the longer-term.
+If correct, that would support Europe ex UK equity relative performance in common currency terms.
 We expect only modest corporate profit growth given subdued European economic growth prospects.
 But a big boost to German defence and infrastructure spending should help close the growth gap with the US somewhat.